-- ${\boldsymbol \cdot}$ reduce identified risks to child safety - build family strengths and supports - resolve problems identified through family assessment meet the child's developmental needs including maintaining family attachments
+- · Reduce identified risks to child safety; - · Build family strengths and supports; - · Resolve problems identified through family assessment; and - · Meet the child's developmental needs including maintaining family attachments.

-Family Contact plan: When it is safe, children should have as much contact as possible with their parents, siblings, extended family, friends or elders as possible.
-Regular phone contact or the exchange of letters is an alternative if contact is not possible or infrequent.
+Family Contact Plan: When it is safe, children should have as much contact as possible with their biological birth parents, siblings, extended family, friends or elders as possible.
+Regular phone contacts or the exchange of letters is an alternative if contact is not possible or infrequent.

-Shared Parenting plan: Shared parenting involves the child's family, the caseworker and the care providers willingly including each other when planning for the needs of the child in care.
+Shared Parenting Plan: Shared parenting involves the child's family, the caseworker and the care providers that are willingly including each other when planning for the needs of the child in care.
 Birth parents will be invited to participate, where appropriate, in the day-to-day care of their child even though the child is in foster care.

-Family Reunification plan: Family reunification outlines the tasks that are required to be completed in order for the child to safely return home.
+Family Reunification Plan: Family reunification outlines the tasks that are required to be completed for the child to safely return home.
 These tasks must be completed in order to reduce or eliminate the child protection concerns and create a safe and secure environment for the child.

-Case plans help to ensure that the child's unique cultural, social, physical, emotional and identity needs are being met while in foster care.
-Case planning requires teamwork between the caseworker, family and the care providers.
+Case plans help to ensure the child's unique cultural, social, physical, emotional, and identity needs are being met while in foster care.
+Case planning requires teamwork between the caseworker, family, and the care providers.
 Foster parents are a critical part of this team approach.
 Obtaining and sharing information during case conferences helps to determine what is in the best interests of the child.